-From the wiki: “‘Muskrat Love’ is a pop song by written by Willis Alan Ramsey depicting a romantic liaison between two anthropomorphic muskrats named Susie and Sam.
+From the wiki: “‘Muskrat Love’ is a pop song by written by Willis Alan Ramsey, a cult legend among fans of Americana and Texas country, depicting a romantic liaison between two anthropomorphic muskrats named Susie and Sam.
 The song was first recorded by Ramsey on the critically acclaimed album Willis Alan Ramsey (1972) on which the song was titled ‘Muskrat Candlelight’.
-Ramsey is an American singer-songwriter, a cult legend among fans of Americana and Texas country.

 “Gerry Beckley of America cited ‘Muskrat Love’ as ‘a fine example of where the closer you go back to the original seed, the nicer it is.
 Ours was once removed, and the Captain & Tennille’s was even more removed.’

 “The first cover version of ‘Muskrat Candlelight’ was an abridged version entitled ‘Sun Down’ recorded by Lani Hall for her 1972 album Sun Down Lady, with composition credit to Willis Alan Ramsey and ‘additional lyrics’ by Lani Hall and her husband Herb Alpert.
 ‘Sun Down’ recasts Ramsey’s original song as a straightforward romantic ballad omitting Ramsey’s motif of muskrats courting.”